 As part of the series of leather purses I wanted to share the techniques for a purse with a frill feature on the front.
-If you are new to sewing leather, or if you want to brush up on your techniques and learn basic purse construction I recommend that you read the plain purse blog post and watch the corresponding video: Blog / Video!
+If you are new to sewing leather, or if you want to brush up on your techniques and learn basic purse construction I recommend that you read the plain purse blog post and watch the corresponding video: How To: Leather Plain Purse DIY.

-Watch the video for this tutorial and learn how to sew the frill purse: YouTube Video!
+Watch the video for this tutorial and learn how to sew the frill purse: How To: Leather Frill Purse DIY.

 Please note that the measurements are designed in metric and imperial separately, the measurements are not converted.
 Choose your preferred measuring unit and stick with it throughout the tutorial.

 I am going to presume that you are comfortable cutting out the leather pieces required.
-All these details are covered in the plain purse blog post and tutorial: Link!
+All these details are covered in the plain purse blog post and tutorial: DIY Leather Purse (Plain).
 You are also going to need a 4″ (10cm) zip to work with the measurements.

 On the sewing machine complete 2 rows of gathering stitch (stitch length 4mm or greater), no backstitching.